learn2phoenix/CSD/README.md

 └── wikiart.csv
 ```

+Also, make sure that you add a column `path` in the `wikiart.csv` file which contains the absolute path to the image.

 ## Generate the embeddings

 Once WikiArt dataset is set up, you can generate the CSD embeddings by running the following command.
 Please adjust